szaghi/MOTIOn/README.md

 ## What is MOTIOn?

-MOTIOn, aka Modular (HPC) Optimized Toolkit (for) IO (in fortran)n, is a modular library for handling Input/Output operations in HPC scenario for modern Fortran projects.
+MOTIOn, aka Modular (HPC) Optimized Toolkit (for) IO (in Fortran)n, is a modular library for handling Input/Output operations in HPC scenario for modern Fortran projects.
 MOTIOn aims to provide a simple, agnostic API to easy handle IO files tailored to large, parallel applications where MPI is usually used.
 In particular, the main goal is to let final user deal with only a very reduced set of operations while MOTIOn deals, in background, with the complexity of generating efficient, parallel IO,